RightBrain-Networks/auto-semver/.github/ISSUE_TEMPLATE/4_guidance.md

 ---
 name: 🧭 Guidance
-about: Ideas to improve auto-semver
+about: Having issues setting up or using auto-semver
 labels: 'help wanted'
 ---